gbdev/pandocs/src/MBC1.md

 MBC chip to another - or to make it compatible with several different types of MBCs.

-In its default configuration MBC1 supports up to 512 kiBytes ROM with up to 32 kiBytes of banked RAM.
-Some cartridges utilize an alternative wiring where the 2-bit RAM banking register is wired as an extension of the ROM banking register (instead of to RAM) in order to support up to 2 MiB ROM, at the cost of only supporting a fixed 8 kiB of cartridge RAM.
-All MBC1 cartridges with 1+ MiB of ROM use this alternate wiring.
+In its default configuration, MBC1 supports up to 512 KiB ROM with up to 32 KiB of banked RAM.
+Some cartridges wire the MBC differently, where the 2-bit RAM banking register is wired as an extension of the ROM banking register (instead of to RAM) in order to support up to 2 MiB ROM, at the cost of only supporting a fixed 8 kiB of cartridge RAM.
+All MBC1 cartridges with 1 MiB of ROM or more use this alternate wiring.
 Also see the note on MBC1M multi-game compilation carts below.

 Note that the memory in range 0000-7FFF is used both for reading from ROM and writing to the MBCs Control Registers.